 If it is certain that the variable has a unique name in the bucket, or that it doesn’t matter the origin of the device that send the data, you can select ‘AnyDevice’ as origin.
 Doing so, when requested, Tago will return the most recent data of that variable, independently of the device that originated it.

-Under the General Information section, you can find detailed information about the bucket.
+By clicking on a bucket you will find sections where you can find detailed information about the bucket.
 In your list of buckets, select one to get more information, and click on MORE to obtain the details.